What is a veterinary specialist?

 WestVet specialists collaborate with your family veterinarian to provide advanced medicine for pets.
 Occasionally — just as with human medicine — your family vet may suggest a referral to a specialist.
 This is to ensure your pet receives the highest level of care available.

-Your veterinarian and WestVet specialists will work together as a team to treat your beloved pet and provide you the essential information on diagnosis and treatment options..
-When treatment is complete, you will continue your routine and preventative care with your general practice veterinarian.
+Your family veterinarian and WestVet specialists will work as a team in treating your beloved pet, with the goal being to provide you the essential information on an accurate diagnosis and the best treatment options.